Supply chain innovation and trends

 Forecast demand more accurately

 Traditional demand forecasting involved looking at past sales data, making educated guesses, and hoping for the best.
 Use AI-enabled technology to reduce guesswork and risk at the same time.
 Having visibility into real-time upstream and downstream activities and connecting them with external factors such as weather, current events, and customer reviews will help you make better decisions to meet demand.
-Avoid lost profits by using predictive data analysis to reduce stockouts, replenish on time, and optimise warehouse stock levels.
+Avoid lost profits by using predictive data analysis to reduce stockouts, replenish on time, and optimize warehouse inventory levels.

 Enable on-demand logistics and delivery